I Used Dating Apps To Combat Loneliness At Uni (Surprise! It Didn't Work)

 ”

 In fact, bad dates were kind of my thing.
-The worst date I’d been on had become a parable, a story I told and retold many times, to anyone who would listen: a colleague, the Tesco cashier, my uni lecturer.
+The worst date I’d been on had become a parable, a story I told and retold many times, to anyone who would listen: a colleague, the cashier at the grocery store, my uni lecturer.

 My telling of this story became an art form.
 I knew exactly when to pause for dramatic effect and when to deliver the sucker-punch one-liner to shock my audience, revealing how my date held my phone above my head like a playground bully and refused to give it back unless I came into his house.